M0h3eN/bndf/docs/index.md

 # ARCHITECTURE

-BDNS library designed with focus on optimising neural data analysis from two point of view **Data Storing** and **Data Processing**.
+BNDF library designed with focus on optimising neural data analysis from two point of view **Data Storing** and **Data Processing**.

 ## Input data

-Currently, BDNS supports MAT files as raw input data with conditions described in [MAT File Library](https://github.com/HebiRobotics/MFL).
+Currently, BNDF supports MAT files as raw input data with conditions described in [MAT File Library](https://github.com/HebiRobotics/MFL).
 The structure of the input MAT files can be shown in the diagram below.

 <p align="center">